Sagar11193/Sagar11193/README.md

 - 👋 Hi, I’m @Sagar11193
 - 👀 I’m interested in AI and Arsenal
 - 🌱 I’m currently learning nothing
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m not interested collaborate on anything
 - 📫 How to reach me gunnersharma@tutamail.com
 - 😄 Pronouns:He
 - ⚡ Fun fact: ...